-Task How to To change settings for this view o change settings, including showing/hiding connecting lines and changing spacing etween rows, use the Overview section of the Style panel .
-To set an unselected alignment block in the Overview as the active block puble-click on an inactive alignment block, or right-click on an inactive alignment block and choose Set As Active Block .
-The corresponding sequence blocks will line by vertically.
+Task How to Change settings for this view To change settings, including showing/hiding connecting lines and changing spacing between rows, use the Overview section of the Style panel .
+Customize the look and layout of the view, zoom in or split the view See Customize the look and layout .
+Set an unselected alignment block in the Overview as the active block Double-click on an inactive alignment block, or right-click on an inactive alignment block and choose Set As Active Block .
+The corresponding sequence blocks will line up vertically.
 The alignment block containing the sequence block will become active.
-To change settings related to the Overview use the Overview section of the Style panel .
-To make an alignment block the active block and move it to the left of the Overview Make a block active by double-clicking a sequence block.
+Change settings related to the Overview use the Overview section of the Style panel.

+Make an alignment block the active block and move it to the left of the Overview Make a block active by double-clicking a sequence block.
 Then choose Overview > Set Start of Sequences to Active Block or the context (right-click) option of the same name.
 The blocks in each sequence are rotated so that the active sequence block is leftmost.
-To center the Overview display over the active block Choose Overview > Show Active Block.
-To return alignment blocks to their default order Choose Overview > Reset Start of Sequences or the context (right-click) option of the same name.
+Center the Overview display over the active block Choose Overview > Show Active Block.
+Return alignment blocks to their default order Choose Overview > Reset Start of Sequences or the context (right-click) option of the same name.
 In the Overview, the individual sequence ruler coordinates are updated to reflect the change.Note that resetting the start of sequences presumes that alignment consists of circular genomic sequences.
+Search for a sequence by name Click the Search tool () on the right of the header area to open a search area.
+See Search for a sequence using a text query for details.
+Export data from the view Click the Export Data tool (), a shortcut to the File > Export Data subcommands.
+See Export data to a file .
+Save an image of the view Click the Export Image tool (), a shortcut to the File > Export Image subcommands.
+See Export an image of the view .
+Print the view Click the Print tool ().
+See Print Images for details.